Hyperbolic band theory: Results and Discussion

 In conventional band theory, the tight-binding method is a commonly-used approximation scheme to analyze the Schr\"odinger equation in the limit of deep periodic potentials~\cite{SSP}.
 While inexact, it provides a conceptually important, and often sufficiently accurate, framework to study the Bloch problem in this limit.
 The tight-binding method starts from the discrete spectrum and localized eigenstates of isolated potential wells, and builds on the idea that propagation throughout the crystal proceeds via weak quantum tunneling between those localized states.
 Our hyperbolic band theory described so far is based on the full Schr\"odinger equation, and applies to arbitrary $\{4g,4g\}$ automorphic potentials, including deep ones.
 However, to further develop our generalization of band theory and in light of the experiments of Ref.~\cite{kollar2019}, which are most simply modelled using the tight-binding method, it is natural to ask whether an explicit tight-binding formulation of hyperbolic band theory can be devised.
-We now show this is indeed possible.

-Consider first the quantum mechanics of an isolated, deep potential well $U(z)$ with compact support in $\c{D}$, e.g., Eq.~(\ref{U(z)}) with $V_0$ large.
-As with other potentials (e.g., Ref.~\cite{carinena2007}), we expect a number of bound states with discrete eigenenergies $\epsilon_n$ and localized wavefunctions $\phi_n(z)$, orthonormal with respect to the Poincar\'e metric, and satisfying an atomic-like Schr\"odinger equation:

-If the $\phi_n$ are sufficiently localized, they and their $\Gamma$-translates $\phi_n(\gamma(z))$, $\gamma\in\Gamma$, should be good approximations to the true wavefunctions of the full hyperbolic lattice with automorphic potential (\ref{AutomV}).
-To construct an approximate eigenstate that obeys the automorphic Bloch condition (\ref{automorphic}) with hyperbolic crystal momentum $\b{k}$, we take an appropriate linear combination of those localized wavefunctions,

-where $n$ ranges over the discrete levels of the atomic problem (\ref{AtomicSchrod}), $b_{n\b{k}}$ is an expansion coefficient, and we explicitly indicated by a subscript the dependence of the Bloch phase factor (\ref{BlochFactorBolza}) on $\b{k}$.
-Substituting this approximate expansion into the full Schr\"odinger equation (\ref{schrodinger}), multiplying from the left on both sides by $\phi_m^*(z)$, and integrating over the entire Poincar\'e disk, we obtain a hyperbolic analog of the standard tight-binding equations~\cite{SSP}:
+In the Supplementary Materials, we show this is indeed possible.
+In the limit of a deep localized potential $U(z)$, approximate eigenstates that obey the automorphic Bloch condition (\ref{automorphic}) can be constructed as linear combinations of eigenstates of the ``atomic'' problem $-\Delta+U$ and their $\Gamma$-translates, in the spirit of the linear combination of atomic orbitals (LCAO) familiar in solid-state physics~\cite{SSP}.
+The coefficients of this expansion are eigenvectors of a finite-dimensional $\b{k}$-dependent matrix eigenvalue problem, the dimension of which is equal to the number of atomic eigenstates kept in the expansion, and the eigenvalues produce an approximate hyperbolic bandstructure.
+A hyperbolic analog of Wannier functions can likewise be constructed (see the Supplementary Materials).